 #1: Communicate, communicate, communicate

-To close the feedback loop and make the entire engagement survey process a more meaningful one for employees, the results of the survey should be conveyed to the entire organisation.
+To close the feedback loop and make the entire engagement survey process a more meaningful one for employees, the results of the survey should be conveyed to the entire organization.
 Focus on the key predictors from the regression analyses as it reflects things that employees care most about.
 Managers will then also be able to know which factors to work on if they are keen to improve engagement, motivation and productivity from their team members.

 #2: Deep dive into key predictors

 While the regression analyses have revealed some key predictors, it may not be clear why these predictors have such a high impact on employees.
 For example, we may find that autonomy has a strong relationship with engagement but it may not be clear how employees want to be empowered in the workplace.
-Do they want more freedom in choosing where or when to work or do they want to have more decision making power in the way they work?
+Do they want more freedom in choosing where or when to work or do they want to have more decision-making power in the way they work?
 In such situations, a deeper dive into some of the key predictors found may be helpful.
 Shorter surveys that focus on peeling back the onion further will be beneficial as input when brainstorming for ways to enhance the key predictors.

 #3: Prioritise initiatives based on key predictors

 As briefly mentioned earlier, doubling down our focus to work on predictors that have great influence on important outcomes would allow for higher ROI.
 We want to make sure that we invest in time and resources on things that will move the needle.
-However, that is not to say that low impact drivers should be completely ignored.
+However, that is not to say that low-impact drivers should be completely ignored.
 Low-scoring predictors, especially those that are consistently low across time, deserve some attention as well since the possibility of a floor effect and restriction of range would mean that it would be hard to pick up any trends during statistical analysis for the specific predictors, as seen below.

 #4: Celebrate and improve

 Amongst the key predictors, it may be worthwhile to break them down further into high-scoring versus low-scoring predictors as well.
-For example, while both teamwork and innovation can be key predictors of engagement, teamwork may be a high-scoring predictor (e.g., mean score = 4.56/5 or favourable score = 65%) and innovation may be a low-scoring predictor (e.g., mean score = 2.34/5 or favourable score =14%).
-With that categorisation, it shows that there is more room for improvement for innovation but less so for teamwork.
+For example, while both teamwork and innovation can be key predictors of engagement, teamwork may be a high-scoring predictor (e.g., mean score = 4.56/5 or favorable score = 65%) and innovation may be a low-scoring predictor (e.g., mean score = 2.34/5 or favorable score =14%).
+With that categorization, it shows that there is more room for improvement for innovation but less so for teamwork.
 However, that does not mean we should neglect teamwork as we should celebrate that we are doing well in that aspect.